Adding EasyDNS as a Secondary DNS Server

 DNSimple configuration is successful

 Go through the payment process.
-Any plan supports secondary DNS.
+All plans support secondary DNS.
 When you’re finished, the domain is added and ready to be managed.
 Click on manage.

 DNSimple configuration is successful